Rajil101/The-Sparks-Foundation/README.md

 # The-Sparks-Foundation
-The Sparks foundation is nonprofit organisation based in singapore, where i worked as Data Science and Bussiness Analytics intern by their Graduate Rotaional Internship Program (GRIP).
+The Sparks foundation is nonprofit organisation based in singapore, where i worked as Data Science and Bussiness Analytics intern by their Graduate Rotational Internship Program (GRIP).
 We need to perform various task given by the company, you can see some of the task performed by myself in the repository.

 TASK 1: In these task we carried out prediction using Supervised ML -